mdxaasil/expressjs-bmicalc/README.md

 # expressjs-bmicalc

-A BMI Calculator using expressjs.
+A BMI calculator using expressjs.